opengeospatial/crowdsourcing-vgi/ucr.md

 One of its data consumers builds a search interface over the data, and wishes to enable users of that search interface to notify the organisation when a search they believe should succeed doesn't because corresponding data does not exist in the dataset.

 On failing a search of the dataset, a user of the search interface is presented with a form used for notification.
-They fill in the necessary information, and click notify which calls the data provider's crowdsourcing API.
+They fill in the necessary information and accept the terms of notification which states the data provider's purpose for collection and provides the data provider with a license to exploit the notification as per their conditions of use.
+Once happy, the search interface user clicks notify which calls the data provider's crowdsourcing API.

 **Related Deliverables:** Best Practices.